VUHDDS Frequently Asked Questions

 The DRG field in the Inpatient data file changed as of October 1st, 2008 as a result of Federal regulation to use of MS-DRG codes.
 The field name is still referred to as DRG, but MS-DRG codes populate the data field.

-Note that an ID field is highlighted in yellow in the Excel files.
-An ID field is not included in the Public Use Files, but you may want to add a unique ID to your data set if you are combining multiple text files into a master file.
+Note that for each year from 2006 forward, the UNIQ field can be used to link each discharge record with its associated revenue records.
+For the years prior to 2006, an ID field is not included: you may want to add a unique ID to your data set if you are combining multiple text files into a master file.

 Data Files Available Online

 Annual data files available online are listed below.
-Please contact VDH for information about earlier VUHDDS data files, as listed in the Contacts section.
+Please contact the Health Department for information about earlier VUHDDS data files, as listed in the Contacts section.

 - Field Properties Excel documents